 According to the U.S. Attorney's Office in New Jersey, when the parent sought to enroll a child at the Children's Choice Academy on West Ferris Street, the parent disclosed that the child may have been exposed to hepatitis C at birth.
-Because of the child's age, testing could not be done.
+Because of the child's age, a conclusive diagnosis could not be done, officials said.

 Federal investigators said that the day care officials remembered the parent telling them that the child might also have been exposed to hepatitis B as well as HIV.